BillyZac/weathervane/README.md

 ![Weathervane wireframe](weathervane-wireframe.png)

 ## Installation and usage
-Dependencies are managed using npm, so run:
+Dependencies are managed using npm, so after cloning, run:

 ```
 npm install
 ```

-Then:
+Then we'll build from _source_, fire up a local server, and open a browser using gulp.
+To do so, run:

 ```
 gulp start
 ```

-This builds from _source_ and open a new browser window.
-It also refreshes the browser whenever the code is changed.
+This will also refresh the browser whenever the code is changed.